team-gsri/missions-orion/.github/CONTRIBUTING.md

 # Contributing to Orion

+***Note:** This document extends and **overrides** the [GSRI Standard Contribution Guide](https://github.com/team-gsri/.github/blob/master/CONTRIBUTING.md).*

+## Specific branching instructions

+**Opening a pull request to master is limited to code owners.**

+Like all GSRI repositories, development must be done on a separate branch forked from master.
+However, merging code must be done through a pull request to **dev** branch.

+Pull requests to dev branch are reviewed by code owners after continuous build checks passed.
+Once merged, a mission file is continuously build and deployed to a test server.
+The mission is then eventually tested on the server by the unit.
+If the version has positive feedback, we will merge on master.

+Pull requests bypassing the dev branch will be force closed.

+## Specific code writing instructions

-There is two ways of contributing to this repository.
-You can either contribute to the mission engine (called DW) by adding features or fixing bugs, or you can improve the gameplay by adding or modifying missions.
+There are two ways of contributing to this repository source code :
+* Contribute to the mission engine (called DW) by adding features or fixing bugs
+* Improve the gameplay by adding or modifying missions

-## Contributing to the DW engine
+### Contributing to the DW engine

-Adding features or fixing bugs in the mission engine requires to clone or fork the repository, then create a new branch from the **master branch**.
-Once ready and tested on your side, a new Pull Request can be opened to the **dev branch**.
-It will be reviewed and tested on our side, and if accepted it will be merged on the master branch in the next release.
-Be aware that a new engine feature known to be unstable or partially documented will be automatically denied and its associated PR closed.
+The engine mainly depends on files located in the [`functions/` driectory](../CONT_Orion.Malden/functions/).

-## Contributing to the mission set
+### Contributing to the mission set

 Adding new missions is easy in the DW engine.
-All missions are stored in [root/missions folder](https://github.com/team-gsri/Orion/tree/master/missions).
+All missions are stored in the [`missions/`](../CONT_Orion.Malden/missions).
 A given mission is represented by a folder containing all relevants elements for the mission to run properly.
-In order to be taken into account, a mission must be associated with proper metadata in [root/DwMissions.hpp file](https://github.com/team-gsri/Orion/blob/master/DwMissions.hpp).
+In order to be taken into account, a mission must be associated with proper metadata in [`DwMissions.hpp`](../CONT_Orion.Malden/DwMissions.hpp).

-Creating a new mission requires to clone or fork the repository, then create a new branch from the **master branch**.
-Once ready and tested on your side, a new Pull Request can be opened to the **dev branch**.
-It will be reviewed and tested on our side, and if accepted it will be merged on the master branch in the next release.
-Be aware that any contribution modifying any file other than your own mission's folder and the _DwMissions.hpp_ file for metadata will be automatically denied and its associated PR closed.

 ## Asking for help

-If you need advices while contributing, you can reach for **\[GSRI] Cheitan** on [our Discord server](https://discord.gg/bhMn4jd).
+If you need advices while contributing, you can reach for \[-GSRI-] Cheitan on [our Discord server](https://discord.gg/bhMn4jd).